21 Fun Winter Break Activities in the Chicagoland Area

-Chicago History Museum – They have a kids exhibit for under age 12 about the Great Fire and it’s super interactive.
+Chicago History Museum – They have a kids’ exhibit about the Great Fire for those under age 12, and it’s super interactive.
 Illinois residents under the age of 18 are always free.
 You could also pair this with the zoo since it’s across the street!
-Or grab pizza from Ranalli’s on Clark.
+Or grab a pizza from Ranalli’s on Clark.

-Fit City Kids – Another great indoor play space that has a huge soft play structure.
+Fit City Kids – Another great indoor play space with a huge soft play structure.
 Check out their camps and classes, too!
-They are actually running winter break camps too!
+They are actually running winter break camps, too!

 Funtopia – Funtopia in Glenview specializes in rock climbing and rope courses but also has a big multiplay area for the kids who feel safer on the ground. 🙂

 The Winter Flower Show at Garfield Park Conservatory – This free (reservation required) event at the Garfield Park Conservatory is always so beautiful and fun!
-This years theme is Snow Day and a great winter break easy activity to do.
+This year’s theme is Celebrating Silver and a great winter break easy activity to do.

 Color Factory – my kids LOVE Color Factory!
-It’s full of interactive displays, surprises, and an epic ball pit.
+It has interactive displays, surprises, and an epic ball pit.
 It’s at the bottom of the Willis Tower and there’s plenty of dining in the building and nearby.
-Use my code CHIGOODLIFE for 20% of tickets!

 LEGOLAND Discovery Center – For your newest LEGO lover or your oldest, LEGOLAND is the ultimate brick destination.
 I love the displays and the kids love all the building opportunities, rides, and 4D movies.